Registration

 Waiting Lists

 If you are interested in a workshop that is full, and you would like to apply as a full-paying student, we encourage you to place your name on the waiting list.
 We get some cancellations, and the enrollment picture can change from week to week.
 Waiting lists are kept in order by the date requests are received.
 Applicants will be contacted if space becomes available.
-No deposit is necessary to have a space on a waiting list, and the $50 processing fee will not be charged unless you are enrolled.
+No fee is necessary to have a space on a waiting list, and the $50 processing fee will not be charged unless you are enrolled.
+You may apply for up to three workshops on the waiting list.
+Please do not use this form if you need a scholarship or are interested in the standby program.

-Please read our cancellation and refund policy here.
+Please read our cancellation, refund, and transfer policy here.

 Residents of nearby counties in Western North Carolina and Eastern Tennessee are offered half-price tuition when they take unfilled spaces less than two weeks before the beginning of a workshop.
-This offer is also available to all K–12 teachers and all teachers at colleges, universities, or community colleges, regardless of where they live.
+This offer is also available to all active, retired, and veteran military personnel, K–12 teachers and all teachers at colleges, universities, or community colleges, regardless of where they live.
 For details contact the Penland registrar or visit the standby page.

 Accessibility